Every parent wants to give their child the best possible chance in life and there’s no better opportunity than getting a good education.

 Regular investing (on a monthly basis) takes advantage of both up and down markets.

 That means that when markets are strong, portfolio returns will be higher, and when markets fall, more units will be purchased for the same investment which leads to greater returns in the long run.
 The key is to give your investment time to grow.

-The graph below compare the performance of a lump sum investment and regular monthly savings in the same fund over the same period of time (click on the graph to view it in full).
+The graph below compare the performance of a lump sum investment and regular monthly savings in the same fund over the same period of time.